martins5678/Human-Resources-Absenteeism/README.md

 ## Problem Statements

-The medium-sized company noticed a drop in performance from the team.
+A medium-sized company noticed a drop in performance from the team.
 A closer investigation into the causes reveals chronic absenteeism is quite a problem.
 As a data analyst in the company, I am tasked to use Human Resources Absenteeism data to design a Power BI dashboard that will provide quick insights to help the management help those missing work.

 ## Skills and Tools Used
 * PowerBI